 TJPA continues to work on the recordation action to fulfill Section 106, NEPA and CEQA requirements for two commercial buildings designated for acquisition and demolition.
-The process is in accordance with the TJPA Memorandum of Agreement (MOA) with SHPO and the two amended MOAs.
-The level of effort proposed for the recordation is based on Level II and the first draft is expected to be completed in 1-2 months.
+The process is in accordance with the Memorandum of Agreement noted above.
+The level of effort proposed for the recordation is based on Level II and the first draft was completed in September 2024.
 TJPA is coordinating their activities with FTA Region 9.